NYC Apartment Renovation & Walkthrough, UES

-There is a lot of work that goes into renovating an apartment in NYC.
-Along with all this work there are many decisions and details to be figured out.
-In this post we will be looking at an apartment gut renovation we completed in Manhattan on the Upper East Side.
-We have a video walk through for you to watch as well as a written breakdown of some key points.
+A lot of work goes into renovating an apartment in NYC.
+Along with all this work, many decisions and details to figure out.
+In this post, we will look at an apartment gut renovation we completed in Manhattan on the Upper East Side.
+We have a video walk-through for you to watch and a written breakdown of some key points.

-I am Jorge Fontan, an architect in New York and owner of Manhattan based architecture firm Fontan Architecture.
-At our office we work on a variety of project types and sizes.
+I am Jorge Fontan, an architect in New York and owner of Manhattan-based architecture firm Fontan Architecture.
+At our office, we work on a variety of project types and sizes.
 One common project type we take on is apartment renovations.
-I find that many clients consider this process overwhelming, therefore let’s talk a little bit about some of the decisions one needs to make throughout the process of designing an apartment renovation.
+Many clients consider this process overwhelming.
+Let’s discuss some of the decisions one must make while designing an apartment renovation.

 Manhattan Apartment Renovation Video Walkthrough